Synthetixio/SIPs/SIPS/sip-68.md

 ### Recover airdropped rewards tokens from other protocols such as BAL & CRV

-When providing liquidity to Balancer or Curve.fi and you stake your LP tokens in the Synthetix StakingRewards contract.
-You will also be eligible for BAL and CRV Liquidity Mining rewards also and potentially other AMMs in the future.
+When providing liquidity to [Balancer](https://pools.balancer.exchange/#/) or [Curve.fi](https://www.curve.fi/susdv2/deposit) and you stake your LP tokens in the Synthetix `StakingRewards` contract you will also be eligible for BAL and CRV Liquidity Mining rewards also and potentially other AMMs in the future.

-This would include a `recoverERC20` function that is accessible by the owner only (protocol DAO) and can recover any ERC20 except the staking and rewards tokens to protect the stakers that their LP tokens and their rewards tokens are not accessible by the owner.
+This would include a `recoverERC20` function that is accessible by the owner only, the [protocolDAO](https://etherscan.io/address/protocoldao.snx.eth) and can recover any ERC20 except the staking and rewards tokens to protect the stakers that their LP tokens and their rewards tokens are not accessible by the owner.
+These additional LP rewards will then be distributed to the LP providers.

 ### Update the rewards duration